 If you are the primary caretaker for someone with Alzheimer’s or dementia, Advancare also provides reprieve services.
 By choosing an Advancare caretaker, you can rest assured that your loved one can is receiving the help they need with day-to-day activities.

 A caretaker from Advancare will also provide your loved one with companionship that will help them continue on with intrapersonal relationships with friends and family.

-Alzheimer’s and Dementia Care Services Provided
+Alzheimer’s and Dementia Care Services Provided in Miami

 At Advancare, we understand the physical and emotional challenges that come with caring for a person with cognitive changes or impairment.
 Our caregivers are specially trained to care for individuals with Alzheimer’s and dementia, and we can help your loved one with: